Consumer Code Of Conduct

 - Provide consumers with guidance in regard to their customer needs, upon request

-- Keep consumers’ personal information confidential
+- Keep consumers’ personal information confidential and store it safely

 - Advise consumers to refer their unresolved complaints to ICASA